hashicorp/terraform-provider-aws/website/docs/d/dx_router_configuration.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `customer_router_config` - Instructions for configuring your router
-* `router` - Single-item list of the router type details:
+* `router` - Block of the router type details

+A `router` block supports the following attributes:

   * `platform` - Router platform
   * `router_type_identifier` - Router type identifier
   * `software` - Router operating system